Esri/dynamic-situational-awareness-qt/docs/README.md

 ### Compass

 There is a compass on the display's lower-right corner.
-Its red pointer points to north.
+Its red pointer points north.
 Touching the compass will rotate the map so the top points toward north.

-The [NorthArrow compass control] is part of [ArcGIS Runtime Toolkit for Qt].
+The [NorthArrow compass control] is part of [ArcGIS Maps SDK for Qt Toolkit].

 ### Map context menu